Luttrellstown Castle: Luke White

-Visits by Queen Victoria

 Queen Victoria first visited Luttrellstown in 1844 en route to the Duke of Leinster at Carton House.
 In 1900, en route to the Viceregal Lodge she drank a cup of tea near the waterfall, an event commemorated by Lord Annaly with an obelisk made of six granite blocks from the Dublin mountains.

+In 1915, Lord Annaly sold the house to a Major Hamilton who soon moved on to Holdenby House in Northamptonshire and died three years later in 1918 when the house was left to his widow.

 Ernest Guinness

 In 1927 the estate was bought by Ernest Guinness, as a wedding present for his daughter, Aileen Guinness, who married a cousin, Brinsley Sheridan Plunket.
 Aileen Plunket entertained on a grand scale.
 The castle became the site of hunt balls and other lavish social events.
 Her niece, Lady Caroline Blackwood wrote of growing up in that atmosphere in her book, Great Granny Webster.

 Private consortia

-In 1983 it was sold to the private Swiss consortium Primwest, and in 2006, it was bought by JP McManus and John Magnier.
-In 2007, more than €20 million was spent on major upgrade work, including improvements to the Steel- and Mackenzie-designed championship golf course and the "alpine style" clubhouse.
+In 1983 it was sold to the private Swiss consortium Primwest controlled by the French businessman Didier Primat.

+In 2006, it was bought outright by JP McManus and John Magnier.
+In 2007, more than €20 million was spent on major upgrade work, including improvements to the Steel and Mackenzie designed championship golf course and the "alpine style" clubhouse.